 - Difficulty level – 2 out of 5, a couple of short ascends and descends, here and there some sandy parts.

 From the beginning till about 4 km before the end, the route goes next to the ocean so incredible views are guaranteed.
-Today’s walk had a bit more ascends and descends than the previous days but nothing really tough.
+Today’s walk had a bit more ascends and descends than the previous days but nothing tough.
 The last 4 km to Odeceixe is along the road with the river on one side and green hills on the other side, not as stunning as the rest of the day but still beautiful.
 Just before Odeceixe, the Fishermen’s Trail crosses from the Alentejo region to the Algarve.

 Highlights